COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

    Consider the simple image ontology discussed in a previous question above.
-Our initial ontology uses "raw image id", "encoding type" and "compression id" as key data names, using "binary data" to hold the actual image data.
+Our initial ontology uses "raw image id", "encoding type" and "compression type" as key data names, using "compressed data" to hold the data.
 However, we expect only one or two possible alternative encodings.
-Therefore, only a few combinations of "compression type" and "encoding type" will be present in any given data file, and these combinations are likely to be repeated many, many times.
+Therefore, only a few combinations of "compression type" and "encoding type" will be present in any given data file, and the same combinations are likely to be repeated many, many times if we expect hundreds of images.
 So we create a new key identifier "byte array construction id" and make this the key data name for "encoding type" and "compression type".
-We add "construction id" as a key data name for "binary data" in place of "compression type" and "encoding type".
-Now we can list the few combinations of compression and encoding against construction id, and match the appropriate value of construction id with raw image id and binary data.
+We add "construction id" as a key data name for "compressed data" in place of "compression type" and "encoding type".
+Now we can list the few combinations of compression and encoding against "construction id", and match the appropriate value of "construction id" with "raw image id" and "compressed data".

 5. Units.
 Some file formats offer structures that allow the file writer to specify units.
 Avoid using these as they create extra work